 The River Laune is a very good Spring Salmon river.
 The catches recorded from this river in recent years have been excellent.

 Sea Trout fishing is possible usually in the May to June period.
 Local enquiries will provide current details on the availability of day permits.

-This lake, one of numerous stocked lakes in south west Ireland.
-Rainbow Trout are stocked regularly during season and is an excellent lake for beginners as rainbow Trout are more free taking than Wild Brown Trout.
+This lake, one of numerous stocked lakes in south-west Ireland.
+Rainbow Trout are stocked regularly during the season and is an excellent lake for beginners as rainbow Trout are more free taking than Wild Brown Trout.
 This lake is about 10 miles from Killarney on the Sneem Road Worm's spinners and flies are methods allowed.

 These include Kenmare, Dingle and Valentia, and also Cloghane, Caherciveen and Ballydavid.